 Asthma - quick-relief drugsAsthma - quick-relief drugs - short-acting beta-agonists; Asthma - quick-relief drugs - bronchodilators; Asthma - quick-relief drugs - oral steroids; Asthma - rescue drugs; Bronchial asthma - quick relief; Reactive airway disease - quick relief; Exercise-induced asthma - quick relief

-Asthma quick-relief drugs work fast to control asthma symptoms.
+Asthma quick-relief medicines work fast to control asthma symptoms.
 You take them when you are coughing, wheezing, having trouble breathing, or having an asthma attack.
-They are also called "rescue" drugs.
+They are also called rescue drugs.

 You and your doctor can make a plan for the quick-relief drugs that work for you.
 This plan will include when you should take them and how much you should take.

 Plan ahead.
 Make sure you do not run out.
 Take enough with you when you travel.

 Short-acting beta-agonists are the most common quick-relief drugs for treating asthma attacks.

 They can be used just before exercising to help prevent asthma symptoms caused by exercise.
 They work by relaxing the muscles of your airways, and this lets you breathe better during an attack.